22 Things to Do in Yangshuo

 There are many locations to board a bamboo raft along the river.
 When you find one, you’ll quickly be met with older Chinese ladies saying “Bamboo!” to you.
 How much you pay will depend on how far you are up the river.
 But don’t let anyone make you pay more than 100 RMB per person.
 You’ll have a raft guide who will stand on the back of the raft and take you down the river while you relax.
 Each raft has room for 2 passengers to sit.

-Once you get off, the raft company should have a shuttle ready for you to take you back up the river where you boarded your raft.
+Once you get off, the rafting company should have a shuttle ready for you to take you back up the river where you boarded your raft.

 3. Li River Cruise